loretoparisi/netflix_challenge/data/good_predictions/README.txt

         * SVD_GAMMA_P_U = 0.007

-RBM_QUAL_4.237: This was generated on May 14.
-RBM was run on base with 200 factors and 36 iterations.
+RBM_QUAL_4.522: This was generated on May 14.
+RBM was run on all with 400 factors and 60 iterations.
 The following parameters were used:
     * rbm_alpha = 0.001
     * rbm_beta = 0.002
+    * dec = 0.001

+RBM_QUAL_4.952: This was generated on May 14.
+RBM was run on all with 200 factors and 60 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.001
+    * rbm_beta = 0.002
+    * dec = 0.001

+RBM_QUAL_3.579: This was generated on May 15.
+RBM was run on all with 200 factors and 57 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.001
+    * rbm_beta = 0.002
-    * dec = 0.0001
+    * dec = 0.001

+SGD_QUAL_-5.317: This was generated on May 16.
+It was run with 20 factors and 30 iterations.
+The following parameters were used:
+    * sgd_lambda = 0.001

+SGD_QUAL_-5.262: This was generated on May 16.
+It was run with 20 factors and 90 iterations.
+The following parameters were used:
+    * sgd_lambda = 0.001

 KNN_ON_TIMESVDPP_QUAL_7.284: This was generated on May 14 at 1:02 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 400 was carried out on the residuals